bigLucas/rate-limiter-example/README.md

 <img src="images/redis-sorted-set.png" alt="redis-sorted-set" style="display:block; margin-left:auto; margin-right:auto; width: auto">

 Each member of a sorted set must be unique and each member will have a score, if two members have the same score, redis will decide which will come first by the member value.
+The sorted set has a key value and the code is using the token or IP as the key.

 The rate limiter service is also setting a expiration time for each member, so we can use the redis TTL to clean the old data.